usnistgov/oar-metadata/README.md

-# PDR Metadata Support (via NERDm)
+# Metadata Support for the OAR Open Data Platform (via NERDm)

-This directory provides support for the PDR's metadata model (NERDm).
-In includes the JSON Schema definitions for NERDm types, validators, translators, and scripts for loading.
+This package provides support for metadata across the different components of the OAR Open Data Platform.
+At the core of this support is the NERD model; this package includes its JSON Schema and Linked Data definitions, validators, translators, and scripts for loading.
+The package also provides support for ancillary metadata used by the RMM and the SDP, including the NIST theme taxonomy and NERDm field documentation.

 ## Contents